Have You Ever Wondered How Much

 To explore the Great Depression let's invent some definitions of money and explain the origin of money.

-Before proving that America was still wealthy and far from broke I want to acquaint you with two "facts" of financial history.
+Before proving that America was still wealthy and far from broke I want to acquaint you with two "facts" always incorporated into any financial theory.

 historical light on the tearful situation.

 Today we expect the Government to leap in at the first sign of any emergency and begin dispensing payola from its bottomless bag of bull manure.
-Before the depression, the whole state of Texas could suffer through a long, wrenching drought and not receive so much as a pack of seeds to plant a family garden in the following year.
+Before The Great Depression, the whole state of Texas could suffer through a long, wrenching drought and not receive so much as a pack of seeds to plant a family garden in the following year.
 A sad shake of the head, a twist of the lips, and that was the end of that.
 Politicians as far back in time as David Crockett would have understood perfectly.
+"THE OBLIGATION TO GIVE CHARITY BELONGS TO THE INDIVIDUAL!"

 Things just weren't done that way.
 You took care of yourself or your self was not taken care of.
 If the dust bowl happened today you would see sympathetic agents rushing into the field to save the farmers from drowning.
 Back when it really happened Henry Fonda had to pay for the Joad family's own road map to get to California; and the Joads discovered the welfare department did not care if they lived or died when they got there.